veres-one/docs.veres.one/docs/developers/benefits.md

 things like currency speculation that negatively impact other blockchains.

-Developers need systems that they can depend on long term, which is why the Veres One network does not integate a cryptographic currency, currency mining, and other destabilizing and energy intensive processes to the blockchain.
+Developers need systems that they can depend on long term, which is why the Veres One network does not integrate a cryptographic currency, currency mining, and other destabilizing and energy intensive processes to the blockchain.